GPT2099/School_District_Analysis/README.md

 ![](./Resources/Scores_By_School_Type.PNG)

-Similiar to scores by school spending and size, when industry standard formatting is applied to the school type scores the decrease becomes negligible.
+Similar to scores by school spending and size, when industry standard formatting is applied to the school type scores the decrease becomes negligible.

 * The original and revised scores by school type after formatting: